shane-settle/agwe-recipe/README.md

 # agwe-recipe

-This recipe trains acoustic and written word embeddings on paired data consisting of word labels and spoken word segments.
+This recipe trains acoustic word embeddings (AWEs) and acoustically grounded word embeddings (AGWEs) on paired data consisting of word labels (given by their character sequences) and spoken word segments.

 The training objective is based on the multiview triplet loss functions of [Wanjia et al., 2016](https://arxiv.org/pdf/1611.04496.pdf).